 Who we are

-The HSRC’s Developmental, Capable and Ethical State (DCES) division provides research, implementation and advocacy support to build a capable, ethical and developmental state, as well as strengthen social cohesion, and create safe, inclusive and resilient communities in South Africa and on the continent.
-Knowledge gained through this DCES’s work contributes to more sustainable peace-building and strengthens participatory democracy, enabling better accountability and citizenship where people are at the centre of governance, and socio-economic and environmental rights are promoted and protected.
-The division’s work is informed by Agenda 2063 of the African Union, which seeks to establish peace, security and integration on the continent, as well as the Sustainable Development Goals and South Africa’s National Development Plan.
+The HSRC’s Developmental, Capable and Ethical State (DCES) division conducts research and provides implementation and advocacy support to build a capable, ethical and developmental state, by strengthening social cohesion, addressing climate change and environmental sustainability and creating safe, secure, inclusive and resilient communities in South Africa and on the continent.
+Knowledge gained through DCES’s work strengthens participatory democracy, reducing vulnerability, enabling better accountability and active citizenship where people are at the centre of governance, and promoting socio-economic and environmental rights.
+The division’s work is informed by Agenda 2063 of the African Union, which seeks to establish peace, security and integration on the continent, as well as the Sustainable Development Goals and the South Africa’s National Development Plan.

 What we do